kabirvirk51/tic-tac-toe/README.md

 Welcome to the Tic-Tac-Toe game!
 This simple yet classic game allows you to enjoy different game modes and provides a platform-independent experience.
 Whether you want to play against the computer or challenge your friends, Tic-Tac-Toe has you covered.

-** Please note that this game was created in july of 2023, and is now only being uploaded to github. **
+** Please note that this game was created in July of 2023, and is now only being uploaded to github. **

 ![](https://github.com/kabirvirk51/tic-tac-toe/blob/main/src/tictactoe.gif)